https://www.somerzby.com.au/

 Toni’s Wrap

-By following my suggested tips on how to control chicken coop smells you can help to create a more pleasant environment for both you and your chooks.
+By following these tips for controlling chicken coop smells, you can create a cleaner and more pleasant environment for both you and your chooks.

-With these practices in place, you can continue to enjoy time spent with your chickens without the inconvenience of unpleasant odours.
+With these simple practices in place, spending time with your chickens can stay enjoyable without the frustration of strong coop odours.